Q3 2025 Report

 The Q3 2025 sector breakdown shows a clear concentration of capital in mature, high-performing verticals.
 Cybersecurity led with $769 million raised across 33 rounds, supported by a healthy median deal size of $17 million.
 The sector continues to draw strong international attention, reaffirming Israel’s position as a global security innovation hub.

-Business Software followed closely, raising $330 million across 26 rounds, though with a more modest median round size of $11 million.
+Industrial Technologies secured $337 million over 14 rounds, with a median of $18 million, underscoring the capital intensity of companies operating at the intersection of hardware, automation, and advanced manufacturing.
+Business Software followed closely, raising $330 million across 26 rounds and a more modest median round size of $11 million.
 Fintech attracted $210 million from 8 rounds, but stood out with the highest median size at $21 million.

 The Fundraising Journey

-Israel’s Startup Funding: Longer times, Larger Rounds and Tighter Funnel
+Israel’s Startup Funding: Longer times, Larger Rounds, and Tighter Funnel

 Startup Progression: Stronger Early Entry, Sharper Selectivity at Later Stages